DARC-UHM/annotation-review/README.md

 Both the `QA/QC` and `Image Review` sections have the ability to edit annotations: edits can be done directly in the browser without having to go through VARS.

-_Note: Environment variables must be configured in order to save annotation edits to the server.
-See the section at the bottom of this doc for information about setting environment variables_.

 ### External Review

 1. Add records for external review via the `Add to external review` popup menu on the `Image Review` page.
 The dropdown menu lists external reviewers that match the current record's phylum.